You are hereTahoe to Whitney Backpacker's Forum Site Features, Point, and Purpose.

 Check out these "raw maps" on the trail guide.
 By "raw" I mean that the routes of the JMT and PCT have not yet been laid out, nor has the map been linked to the trail guide.

-I've walked all the routes described on the trail guide a minimum of four times, with one notable exception.
+I've walked all the routes described on the trail guide a minimum of five times, with one notable exception.
 I've hiked most of the trails 10+ times.
 At least.
-I've geen hiking the Sierra actively since 1992, though great periods of injury have split that time up.
+I've been hiking the Sierra actively since 1992, though great periods of injury have split that time up.
 I am either on the trail or injured, and therefore rehabbing to get back on the trails.

-That's been my story for the past 22 years.
-Prior to that I was raised car camping in the Sierra, and backpacking until I shattered my kneecap in 1975.
+That's been my story for the past 25 years to 2017.
+Prior to that I was raised car camping in the Sierra, and backpacking as a youth until I shattered my kneecap in 1975.
 It took until 1992 to get it back in shape for Sierra travel, and it still breaks down on a regular basis.

 So have hope.
 You too can hike five Tahoe to Whitney backpacking trips after severe injury, given enough rehab time, patience, and stubborness.

-But that's not enough.
-The Sierra Nevada is not just bigger than one man's experience, I believe it is beyond the scope of human experience itself.
-We are all just scratching the surface of this vast thing.
+But hiking for hiking sake's not enough.
+The Sierra Nevada is not just bigger than one man's experience, I believe it is beyond the scope of modern human's social interpretation.
+Approaching it with the modern perspective of a post-industrial consumer assures limited depth of understanding.
+Approaching it on its own terms still leaves us just scratching the surface of this vast thing.

 It's Not Just about the Main Trails